JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/2-building-blocks-of-oop-part-2/hometask.md

 ## Usage

 You also can run jasmine tests using `test` script from `package.json` to make sure that main requirements are met.

+## Evaluation criteria

+2. Only some classes were implemented.
+3. Some classes were not implemented.
+4. Some required methods are missing.
+5. All tasks are implemented to a full extend.